nginxinc/nginx-amplify-doc/amplify-guide.md

 plus_status = /status
 ```

-**Note.** If only the URI part is specified with the options above, the agent will use `http://127.0.0.1` to construct the full URL to access either the *stub_status* or the NGINX Plus extended status metrics.
+**Note.** If only the URI part is specified with the options above, the agent will use `http://127.0.0.1` to construct the full URL to access either the *stub_status* or the NGINX Plus status API metrics.

 #### Configuring the Path to the NGINX Configuration File